Zorin-Mykhailo/Hillel2024__English/Hillel2024__English/Classes/23/readme.md

 Try to use phrases like `will`, `could`, `may`, and `be likely to` in your writing.

-> If there are no major geopolitical changes, in ten years we may achieve functional nuclear fusion as a source of cheap and ecological energy, reducing dependence on fossil fuels.
+> If there are no major geopolitical changes, I think that in the next ten years, we may have functional nuclear fusion and strong artificial intelligence.
+Functional nuclear fusion will be a source of cheap and ecological energy, which humanity desperately needs.
+Strong artificial intelligence will be a force that drives science, education, and entertainment forward.
+It may improve everything we know, but it will also lead to significant changes in the job market.
+I would like humanity to use these achievements for its benefit rather than for selfish goals.
-> Strong artificial intelligence may emerge, accelerating scientific discoveries and automating routine tasks.
-This will reshape the job market, reducing demand for manual labor and increasing the need for creative professions.
-> If technologies are applied wisely, they will improve healthcare, energy, and ecology.
-However, challenges will arise: adapting education, AI regulation, and social changes.
-> The future may become an era of progress or serious challenges requiring global cooperation.
-> I would like humanity to use these achievements for its benefit rather than for selfish goals.